sscharfenberg/spacegame/README.md

 spacegame
 =========
 Learning project for a HTML5 turn-based strategic space game

-(This repo was moved from bitbucket (private) to github (public), thats why there is no commit history or anything.

 This is a learning project for a turn-based strategic space game.
 While the game will probably never be realized, it serves as a useful reason to get better at Javascript.
+However, the Vision(tm) is to create a strategic, turn-based space game that works on a multitude of different clients - desktop browsers, smartphones, tablets, whatever.

 Galactic Map
 ============